NVSL/PiDuino_Library/README.md

 ### Implemented Arduino Functions

 **Notes:**
-* Functions that begin with (EXTRA) are extra functions that were added to provide more functionality to the library.
+* Functions that begin with (EXTRA) are functions that were added to provide extra functionality to the library.

 #### - Digital I/O